monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 {/block}
 {% endhighlight %}

 Now the application should tell you that the component commentForm does not exist.
 It sure does not.
-We will create it in the `HomepagePresenter` class:
+We will create it in the `app/presenters/HomepagePresenter` class:

 {% highlight php %}
 <?php